Waffles are always good news – cover them in chocolate sauce, berries, or top them with maple syrup. They are happiness on a plate.

 MATSU PREMIUM TEA & COFFEE

 We are going to put our Honorable Mention waffle spot smack dab in the middle of this piece, that’s how enamored we are by Matsu Premium Tea & Coffee.
 Allow us to explain – this ADORABLE Japanese themed tea and coffee house on the work-a-day Spitalska Street is not a waffle house.
 This is an amazing cafe for authentic green tea and hipster Japanese snack specials in an Insta-worthy setting that happens to serve waffles.
-But we fell in love so we had to mention it here – honorably.
+But we fell in love with this place so we had to mention it here – honorably.

 The incredible team of baristas are specialists in coffee and tea, as mentioned, and this is the perfect spot to unwind that’s close enough to the bustle of Old Town without the risk of having to endure a roaming stag party [read: not touristy].
 We definitely recommend the decadent waffles with matcha ice cream as the must-try.
 And for you Japanophiles, regular events watching Japanese movies and even speaking Japanese take place here, too.